 The community working groups came up with a short-list of options for each route and these went out to the public for feedback between 4 - 17 September.
-We have considered all the feedback received on all of the options and summarised this for each route.
+We considered all the feedback received on all of the options and summarised this for each route.

-A main road with a lot of traffic and higher vehicle speeds requires a greater level of protection for people on bikes.
-On busy streets, we have opted for protected kerbside bike lanes, with raised buffer zones that will provide kerbs to park against, step out onto and place rubbish and recycling bins.
+A main road with a lot of traffic and higher vehicle speeds requires a greater level of protection than a quieter street.
+On busy roads, we have opted for protected kerbside bike lanes, with raised buffer zones that will provide kerbs to park against, step out onto, and place rubbish and recycling bins.

 The NZ Transport Agency uses the AustRoads road engineering guidelines for how cycleways should be developed.
 These emphasise the importance of establishing a network of connected cycle routes first and foremost, and building to a high standard from the outset to encourage more people to cycle.

 With limited funding at this point the options for streets in Miramar will be developed in 2019-2020.

 We also have to ensure all of the bike-lane designs on these routes will work together from street to street to provide a seamless network as far as possible.
 Other considerations included the cost of putting in new kerbs and stormwater systems compared to retaining the existing kerbs.